-Review our webinar from Wednesday 30 January 2019, focusing on ways to use open, restricted and private groups to support different annotation use cases with your publication using Hypothesis, the nonprofit that brought the world open-source, standards-based annotations and runs the largest service of its kind with over 197K users and 4.5M annotations.
+Review our webinar from Wednesday 30 January 2019, focusing on ways to use open, restricted, and private groups to support different annotation use cases with your publication using Hypothesis, the organization that brought the world open-source, standards-based annotations and runs the largest service of its kind with over 197K users and 4.5M annotations.

 During the webinar, Director of Partnerships Heather Staines explored how Hypothesis collaborates with publishers to support and host annotations that enable authors, editors, invited experts, and readers to engage in discussion directly on a publication’s version of record.

 The webinar covered everything you need to know to implement annotation, including key publisher use cases, the benefits of interoperable, standards-based annotation, a demo of annotation capabilities, an overview of options, including annotation groups, and how to get started working with Hypothesis.
 We also had plenty of time to discuss questions and implementation scenarios with attendees.

 You may have missed the live webinar, but you can watch the recording below or on YouTube and view or download the slides to learn more about annotation with Hypothesis, and about group options and integrating annotation into your publications.

 - I Annotate: The annual conference on annotation

 - Hypothesis in Your LMS: Annotation for teaching and learning

 - Hypothesis Annotation for Publishers webpage

 - 10 Questions Publishers Should Ask About Annotation Providers and Platforms

 - About the World Wide Web Consortium (W3C) standards for annotations